 Explore our full range of solutions.

-The geobag is a bag made of high-strength polypropylene geotextile, sized to be filled with granular material on site.
-Its intermediate size allows for manual handling without a crane, and the geotextile weave resists UV and abrasion to maintain structural integrity during the period of use.
+The geobag is a bag made from high-strength polypropylene geotextile, sized to be filled with granular material on site.
+Its intermediate size allows manual handling without a crane, and the geotextile weave resists UV and abrasion to maintain structural integrity throughout the period of use.

 Specification Geobag 40 × 80 cm